tatsujb/installFAFscript/README.md

 ## Not working ?

 Feedback will help me fix things.
 This script creates a very minimal log file called "fafstack-\*.log" in your home.
-Paste it's contents as part of an issue/bug report. you're first and foremost issue is probably the linux distro flavor, but a couplesyntax edits should therefore make my script work for you.
+Paste it's contents as part of an issue/bug report. your first and foremost issue is probably the linux distro flavor, but a couplesyntax edits should therefore make my script work for you.

 ### known issues :